 - Spanish dictionary or guide.
 Download our survival Spanish pocket guide.
 Though English is widely spoken since Costa Rica is a touristic country, it is still helpful to know some phrases and words in Spanish.

-- Costa Rica waterproof map – though not absolutely necessary to have a physical map (Waze is the best GPS app), it is a good idea just in case you don’t plan to get a sim card or if you don’t have data on your phone.
+- Costa Rica waterproof map – though not absolutely necessary to have a physical map (Waze is the best GPS app), it is a good idea if you don’t plan to get a sim card.

 Remember, the Caribbean side can rain all year long, November and June are the rainiest months in Tortuguero and Puerto Viejo but it tends to rain more on this coast.